Choose the Best Glue by Type of Craft, Art or DIY Project.

-Ever wondered which glue is best for your project?
-Today I’m sharing an overview of different glues and their uses.
+Ever wondered which glue is best for your craft, art or DIY project?
+In this overview, I am comparing different glues and adhesives, and their uses.
+So, you’ll get all your sticky questions answered!

-In this article comparing different glues, I’ll start with the all-time favorite glue which is ideal for professional paper art as well as fun paper craft projects: Yes!glue.
+I want to start with the all-time favorite glue which is ideal for professional paper art and decoupage as well as fun paper craft projects.
+It is Yes! glue.
 (Sometimes called “the official Yes! paste” or “Yes Stikflat Glue”).

 Yes!
 Stikflat Glue